caryoscelus/heavy-bright-sun-wip/chapters/003-chapter-third.md

 already approaching a small door with "Staff only" sign on it.
 Luckily for us, the door was open and there was nobody inside.
 We ran throw the maze of corridors that finally led us to a badly lit stairwell.
-I was amazed at how easily Sasha was choosing the right path as if she was familiar with the place.
+I was amazed at how easily Sasha was choosing the right path as if familiar with the place.

 Our steps made hollow reverberated sounds as we ran down the stairs.
 For a while it was the only noise to be heard, save for our panting and heartbeat.
 But then